Menu

 logql

-Loki would download all the chunks for all the streams matching {cluster=”prod”} for the last 24 hours and iterate through each log line in the chunks checking if the string traceID=3c0e3dcd33e7 is present.
+Without accelerated filtering, Loki downloads all the chunks for all the streams matching {cluster="prod"} for the last 24 hours and iterates through each log line in the chunks, checking if the structured metadata key traceID with value 3c0e3dcd33e7 is present.

-With accelerated filtering, Loki is able to skip most of the chunks and only process the ones where we have a statistical confidence that the string might be present.
-The underlying blooms are built by the Bloom Builder component and served by the new Bloom Gateway component.
+With accelerated filtering, Loki is able to skip most of the chunks and only process the ones where we have a statistical confidence that the structured metadata pair might be present.

 Warning